-This principle reflects the indigenous perspective that everything is interconnected and that education 1) is not separate from the rest of life, and 2) relationships are vital.
+This principle reflects the Indigenous perspectives that everything is interconnected, that education is not separate from the rest of life, and relationships are vital.

-Effective learning environments pay attention to the whole child, including the physical, mental, social/emotional, and spiritual aspects of the learner.
-The holistic nature of life and education are central and critical to the discussion about Indigenous views of education because they underpin First Peoples’ understandings of human development and learning.
+Effective learning environments pay attention to the whole learner, including the physical, mental, social/emotional, and spiritual aspects of the person.
+The holistic nature of life and education are central and critical to the discussion about Indigenous views of education because they underpin Indigenous understandings of human development and learning.

-It is important to understand that “spiritual” in First Peoples contexts does not equate with religious beliefs.
+It is important to understand that “spiritual” in this context does not equate with religious doctrine.
 It is not a discussion about worship.
-It is embedded in the understanding how the world works, and is core of First Nations cultures.
+It is embedded in the understanding how the world works, and is at the core of First Nations cultures.
 Doige (2003) indicates that “[o]ne’s spirituality is the inner resource that facilitates knowing oneself, one’s surroundings, and finding meaning for one’s self in connection and relation to those surroundings” (p.
 146-7).
-Katz and St. Denise (1991) also indicate that in Aboriginal ways of being in the world, both “the spirit and the heart are essential ways of knowing” (p.
+Katz and St. Denise (1991) also indicate that in Indigenous ways of being in the world, both “the spirit and the heart are essential ways of knowing” (p.
 31).
 The importance of nourishing the spirit is an integral part of learning.

 Learning is reflexive.
 It builds upon itself, exponentially increasing as learners develop new knowledge and deeper understandings of how everything is ultimately connected.

 Meaning is made from direct experience.
 Learning is achieved by doing and thinking, through engaging in a hands (and minds on) approach.
 It “provides a tactile and tangible connection between knowledge and life” (Battiste, 2002).
 The experiential aspect of making meaning from learning also reinforces the need for meaningful reflection to process the experience into knowledge and understanding.

 A recurring theme that surfaces in an examination of First Peoples’ perspectives of education is the importance of relationship.
 The concept of “we are all related” is understood by most First Peoples in British Columbia.
-It is a phrase echoed in many documents and uttered by many peoples.
-Imbedded in this concept is the belief that as human beings, we all share commonality and what affects one person affects others as well.
+It is a phrase echoed in many documents and uttered by many Indigenous peoples in Canada.
+Imbedded in this concept is the belief that as human beings, we are all interconnected and what affects one person affects others as well.
 Treating all people as related (or as kin) requires and reinforces a way of being in the world that helps shape our actions, as we think about how our actions affect those around us.
-The concept of relationship also encompasses relationship to self, relationship to others (current and past) and relationship to place.
+The concept of relationship also encompasses relationship to self, relationship to others (current and past) and relationship to land and place.

-The concept of relationship also encompasses “community”, and it is through the context of knowing one’s community that one can understand him or herself.
+The concept of relationship also encompasses “community”, and it is through the context of knowing one’s community that people can understand themselves.
 It is also asserted that “…context is essential in education and determines the meaning and application (added emphasis) of teaching and learning” (Cajete, 1994, p.165).
 Context can be understood to relate not only to the people, community, and place that one is a part of, but also to the purpose of learning.
 What and how we learn is connected to our contexts (place, time, needs) and therefore has a significant impact on the choices that are made.

 This principle also emphasizes the relationship to the land.
 In First Peoples’ cultural constructs, living and learning is inextricably tied to sense of place and connection to the land.
-The community and natural environment are regarded as the “classroom”, and “land was regarded as the mother of all people” (Kirkness, 1998, p.
-10).
+The community and natural environment are regarded as the “classroom”.

 Relation to Other Educational Theory